27 September, 2021

 However, within the Global Quality Growth Fund we would highlight a clear preference for companies with strong balance sheets - many holdings have net cash, pricing power and a market leadership position which should, on average, leave them better positioned than rivals in this type of environment.
 For example, software businesses that operate subscription models rather than one-time only charges, and companies like Alibaba, Netflix and Amazon have illustrated that their customers stick with them even when they put prices up.

 So, we are pretty relaxed about the potential for a modest uptick in rates and inflation going forward.
 The main reason we are unconcerned is that we are much more interested in how the world might look a decade in the future.
-We are currently seeing a level of economic disruption that perhaps only presents itself once a century, so if our vision of the world in the 2030s is even close to correct – a world where there is abundant clean energy, where vast amounts of data is thrown off by innumerable connected devices, and where technology and healthcare collide to significantly improve the quality of people’s lives – then a bit of near-term inflation will seem insignificant in the context of the long term gains we can make for clients by looking past seemingly high near term valuations and investing around these structural mega trends.
+We are currently seeing a level of economic disruption that perhaps only presents itself once a century, so if our vision of the world in the 2030s is even close to correct – a world where there is abundant clean energy, where vast amounts of data is thrown off by innumerable connected devices, and where technology and healthcare collide to significantly improve the quality of people’s lives – then a bit of near-term inflation will seem insignificant in the context of the long term gains we can make for clients by looking past seemingly high near term valuations and investing around these structural megatrends.

 What are some of the recent portfolio developments and the rationale behind them?

 Perhaps one of the most exciting themes emerging in the portfolio at the moment is in healthcare.
 Some have predicted that the 21st century will be the century of biology, as our increasing ability to analyse and understand human diseases at the genetic level leads to a transformation in medicine.
-This potential exploded into the public consciousness during 2020 with the rapid development of Covid vaccines.
+This potential exploded into the public consciousness during 2020 with the rapid development of COVID-19 vaccines.
 Famously, it took Moderna, which is not held in the Global Quality Growth Fund, just four days to create its version: two days for Illumina, a longstanding holding in the Fund, to sequence the coronavirus genome, then two days for Moderna to apply its technology to the problem.

 We firmly subscribe to the view that we are on the cusp of something quite extraordinary in healthcare and the Fund has been gradually increasing its exposure in this area.
 Alongside current holdings Illumina, Staar Surgical and Denali Therapeutics, we have recently taken a new position in 10X Genomics, which develops instruments and consumables for the analysis of single cells, and added to the holding in Exact Sciences, which offers molecular cancer diagnostic tests.
 We also own firms looking to improve the efficiency of new drug discovery and development, such as Dassault Systèmes, a software company that helps with the design and development of new products, and Codexis, a protein engineering company that creates custom enzymes.